AccordBox/python-webpack-boilerplate/docs/run_npm_command_at_root.md

 # Run NPM command at root directory

+!!! note
+    This feature is turned on by default since `1.0.3`

 By default, the `package.json` will be placed at the `frontend` directory, which means, you need to run `npm` command under the `frontend` directory.

 If you do not like this and want to run `npm` command at the root directory.